-Ms. White’s current project, now in development for the New York stage, is the original, historical drama, King Christina by Martha Kearns, in which she is both directing and performing the role of Maria Eleonora of Brandenburg.
+Ms. White’s most recently worked on the New York stage in the original, historical drama, King Christina by Martha Kearns, in which she is both directed and performed the role of Maria Eleonora of Brandenburg.
 She has been seen as Margie in the hit Off-Broadway production of Theresa Rebeck's, Loose Knit, which she also co-produced and directed.
 Other selected acting credits include the role of Emma in the staged reading of Another Father at Manhattan Theater Club, which she also directed, Maggie in Dancing at Lughnasa at the Rockaway Playhouse, Kilgarden at Circle Rep, the national tour of Play to Win: The Story of Jackie Robinson and Baseball's Color Barrier with Theatreworks USA and independent film, City.com which ran at The Screening Room in TriBeCa.
-Her voice can be heard on cartoons and commercials for television and radio in the US and Europe for companies including TAG Heuer, YAHOO E-Learning, ePlankton, Comcast Cable, Adopt-A-Waterway, ChevronTexaco, Canadia Diamonds, L'Oreal, USA Networks, Lifetime Television and the international web campaign, Ideas That Matter, produced by Organic Communications.
+Her voice can be heard on cartoons and commercials for television and radio in the US and Europe for companies including TAG Heuer, YAHOO E-Learning, Beigic, Danvest, ePlankton, Comcast Cable, Adopt-A-Waterway, ChevronTexaco, Canadia Diamonds, L'Oreal, USA Networks, Lifetime Television and the international web campaign, Ideas That Matter, produced by Organic Communications.
 Cynthia is the voice of sci-fi warrior, Kaj of the Fvost in the Black Hammer video game, Supremacy: Four Paths to Power.
 She also narrates numerous audio books by New York Times best selling authors for Audible.